fabiosenracorrea/ts-type-challenges/README.md

 Last synced: 2025-02-28

-> These challenges were done with no cheating of the solution.
+> These challenges were done with no cheating of the solution, with the exception of those that explicitly reference a source on it.
 Some of them contain extra types that could be derived from the main type idea or multiple solutions that either consider multiple use-cases or all solve it

 > The difficulty level comes from the repo itself.
 Some of the ratings are quite questionable.
 Example, "Includes" and "Push" both marked as easy does not make that much sense.
 Anyway..